robot5000-design/ms3/documentation/testing.md

 7. Carousel causing index errors when database is empty.

     - Solved by using some conditional statements and now displays a message to the user.

+8. After TC15-4 it was possible for a user to see the edit review page of another user.

+    - Now it was not possible to actually edit or delete the review, however as a user experience it could be improved so an adjustment was made to the edit_review function.

 ---